Here is a list of items most commonly reviewed by internal/external auditors when reviewing your R/3 system. It

 * Check objects (SU24) have been assigned to key transactions) to restrict access to those transaction.

-* Authorization objects and authorizations have been assigned to users based on
+* Authorization objects and authorizations have been assigned to users based on their job responsibilities.

 * Authorization objects and authorizations have been assigned to users ensuring segregation of duties.